Scuba Diving Gran Canaria: boat dives on the southwest coast

 With worldwide scuba diving experience, I still love scuba diving on Gran Canaria

-After having worked as a scuba diving instructor around the world, and also done some fair bit of dive traveling, I still love to go scuba diving on Gran Canaria.
+After having worked as a scuba diving instructor around the world, and also with some fair bit of dive traveling, I still love to go scuba diving on Gran Canaria.
 Why?
-It´s true that Gran Canaria does not have tropical corals.
+Indeed, Gran Canaria does not have tropical corals.
 But the Atlantic Ocean has a lot to offer and is full of surprises.
 The volcanic origin of the island has created lots of little caves, overhangs, and old lava streams.

 Booking.com